Hedera-Bima/bima/README.md

 | Irene Nditi |Smart contract Developer|https://github.com/Irenenditi |

 ## 📄 License
--**This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
  See the LICENSE file for full details.